selective-php/xmldsig/README.md

 // Load a PFX file
 $signatureValidator->loadPfxFile('filename.pfx', 'password');

-// or load just a public key file
+// or load just a public key file from a string
+//$signatureValidator->loadPfx('public key content', 'password');

+// or load a public key file
 //$signatureValidator->loadPublicKeyFile('cacert.pem', 'password');

+// or load the public key from a string
+$signatureValidator->loadPublicKey('public key content', 'password');

 $isValid = $signatureValidator->verifyXmlFile('signed-example.xml');

+// or validate the xml from a string
+//$isValid = $signatureValidator->verifyXml('xml content');

 if ($isValid) {
     echo 'The XML signature is valid.';